seanMj/stopMASSkillersFromMASScasualtys/README.md

 Basically ideas to stop [severely reduce] mass shooters casualtie rate.

        [Hallways] ok, I tried Hallways your up next.

 Its can reduce the deaths but...
 I don't know the math in this area so... idk where to begin.
-       BTW, I cant express myself that well, so this is eh, until I can find the best wording.
+BTW, I cant express myself that well, so this is eh and will take a while, until I can find the best wording... omg i could use MS Word.
-Basically the first idea is to redesign the hallways to allowing running from the danger site while keeping the person(s) out of a static killbox as often as possible.
-High casualties can be reduced in theory simply by implementing a strategy like this.

 In another way to say it: by using snaking hallways, you can in theory keep dynamic and moving killbox(s), while also keeping dynamic, and moving save zones for victims.
 Just By using Some principles of fluid dynamics (idk where I seen it, but it was in my head just enough to make the connection)